-In this paper a long-term in-situ monitoring campaign of contemporary bronze statuary exposed outdoor is presented.
-The case study regards the characterization of three sculptures belonging to the Gori Art Collection, located in the Fattoria di Celle: “Cavaliere” and “Miracolo - Composizione” by Marino Marini and “Due forme o due ombre n°2”, by Luciano Minguzzi.
-The overall conservation state of the sculptures is investigated by means of a multi-analytical and non-invasive approach, involving different techniques.
-3D photogrammetry was performed to fully document the artworks.
-Then, chemical and microstructural features of the corrosion patinas were characterized through X-Ray fluorescence and Raman Spectroscopy.
-Furthermore, the stability and the protective effectiveness of the corrosion products were assessed by Electrochemical Impedance Spectroscopy.
-Thanks to the combined use of these specific techniques, the information extracted by the different analyses can be correlated with each other and with the exposure conditions.
-In particular, the different corrosion products were identified mainly as copper sulphates and phosphates.
-Eventually, they were correlated to the different microclimate conditions related to their location.
-The information gathered from the presented multi-analytical approach represent a fundamental knowledge in order to develop a tailored conservative project to assure the long-lasting preservation of the artworks.
+This paper presents a long-term in-situ campaign to monitor contemporary bronze statuary exposed outdoors.
+The case study relates to the characterisation of three sculptures belonging to the Gori Art Collection, located in the Fattoria di Celle: ‘Cavaliere’ and ‘Miracolo – Composizione’ by Marino Marini and ‘Due forme o due ombre n°2’ by Luciano Minguzzi.
+The overall conservation state of the sculptures was investigated by means of a multi-analytical and non-invasive approach, involving different techniques.
+Three-dimensional photogrammetry was performed to fully document the artworks.
+The chemical and microstructural features of the corrosion patinas were then characterised through X-ray fluorescence and Raman spectroscopy.
+In addition, the stability and the protective effectiveness of the corrosion products were assessed by electrochemical impedance spectroscopy.
+Thanks to the combined use of these specific techniques, the information extracted through the different analyses could be correlated with each other and with the exposure conditions.
+The different corrosion products were identified as being primarily copper sulphates and phosphates, and they were correlated with the different microclimate conditions related to their location on the statues.
+The information gathered from the presented multi-analytical approach represents the fundamental knowledge required to develop a tailored conservation project to assure the long-lasting preservation of these artworks.